icaros-usc/pyribs/README.md

 - An **ImprovementEmitter**, which starts from the search point **0** in 10 dimensional space and a Gaussian sampling distribution with standard deviation 0.1.
-- An **Optimizer** that combines the archive and emitter together.
+- An **Scheduler** that combines the archive and emitter together.

 After initializing the components, we optimize (pyribs maximizes) the negative 10-D Sphere function for 1000 iterations.
 Users of [pycma](https://pypi.org/project/cma/) will be familiar with the ask-tell interface (which pyribs adopted).
-First, the user must `ask` the optimizer for new candidate solutions.
-After evaluating the solution, they `tell` the optimizer the objective value and behavior characteristics (BCs) of each candidate solution.
+First, the user must `ask` the scheduler for new candidate solutions.
+After evaluating the solution, they `tell` the scheduler the objective value and behavior characteristics (BCs) of each candidate solution.
 The algorithm then populates the archive and makes decisions on where to sample solutions next.
 Our toy example uses the first two parameters of the search space as BCs.